eric g johnson law

 April 5, 2022Eric G. Johnson

-Having a warrant for your arrest can be stressful and frightening, mainly because the arrest could happen at any time.
+Having an active warrant for your arrest can be stressful and frightening, mainly because the arrest could happen at any time.
 If you have an arrest warrant in Louisiana, you may be wondering if it is in your best interest to turn yourself into the police as a sign of good faith and cooperation.
 However, it is essential to consult a lawyer before turning yourself in.

 A skilled criminal defense attorney can help you learn the details of your case and develop a plan for presenting yourself to the police.
 Your attorney will be with you every step of the way to ensure your rights and interests are being protected.